Atlas975/Notes/01-MachineLearning/Regularization.md

 ---
 [[01-MachineLearning/Gradient_descent]]
-- Method of limiting the influence of outliers on a given
+- The process of reducing a predictions sensitivity to individual observations, as a parameter its denoted as $\lambda$